awslabs/amazon-s3-tar-tool/README.md

 **Are Amazon S3 tags and meta-data copied to the tarball**

-No. Currently we're storing the `Etag` in the manifest, there is a possibility that could allow us to expand this.
+No. Currently we're storing the `Etag` in the TOC, there is a possibility that could allow us to expand this.

 ---